engie-group/shaystack/README_Contribute.md

 $ make help
 ```

-*WARNING: it's not possible to use only virtualenv.*
+*WARNING: it's not possible to use only virtualenv.
+Use conda.*

 ## Build in docker container

-For MAC users or for others contexts, it's possible to use a Docker container to build the project.
+For MAC users or for others contexts (CI/CD), it's possible to use a Docker container to build the project.

 Use `make docker-build-dmake` to create the image `$USER/haystackapi-dmake`.
 Then, you can start this image to build the
 project inside a docker container.
 Add the proposed `alias` in your `.bash_aliases` or